 The Graduate School has additional requirements for doctoral degree completion.
-Please note that the IBiS "Committee Report..." form replaces the TGS Final Exam form.
+Please note that the IBiS "Committee Report on Examination of Candidate for the Degree of Doctor of Philosophy" form replaces the TGS Final Exam form.
 However, the student should:

 - 1. complete and submit the Application for a Degree form through GSTS. - 2. submit the dissertation via ProQuest.
 The dissertation must conform to all TGS formatting standards.
 Note that it is possible to delay the publication of the dissertation.
 This is a useful option if the dissertation contains sensitive data that will be included in patents or peer-reviewed journals in the near future.